Wal33D/C--MiniShell/readme.md

-# C--MiniShell
+# C--MiniShell 🐚

-C--MiniShell is a minimal shell implementation in C designed by Waleed Gudah.
+C--MiniShell is a minimal shell implementation in C, designed by Waleed Gudah 🧑‍💻.
 It mimics some of the basic functionalities of a traditional Unix shell, including command execution, environment variable expansion, and basic I/O redirection.

-## Features
+## Features ✨

-- Execute system commands
+- Execute system commands 💻
-- I/O redirection (>, >>, <)
+- I/O redirection (>, >>, <) 📂
-- Background process execution (&)
+- Background process execution (&) 🚀
-- Environment variable support
+- Environment variable support 🌎
 - Internal commands:
-  - `cd`: Change the current working directory
+  - `cd`: Change the current working directory 📁
-  - `echo`: Print text to the standard output
+  - `echo`: Print text to the standard output 📢
-  - `exit`: Exit the shell
+  - `exit`: Exit the shell 🚪

-## Getting Started
+## Getting Started 🚶‍♂️

-### Prerequisites
+### Prerequisites 📋

 Ensure you have GCC (GNU Compiler Collection) installed on your system to compile the source code.
 You can check if GCC is installed by running: